microsoft/vscode-azurefunctions/README.md

 Both v1 and v2 of the runtime can be installed on Windows.
 [See here](https://docs.microsoft.com/azure/azure-functions/functions-versions) for more information on each version.

-> **IMPORTANT**: v2 is becoming generally available (GA) soon (as of 9/19/2018).
-After GA, the "core" tag will no longer be required for v2, and a "v1" tag will be introduced for v1.

 To install v1:

 ```bash